Material Adverse Change (MAC)

 The Bottom Line

 A Material Adverse Change (MAC) is the ultimate escape hatch in corporate finance, designed to protect buyers and lenders from disastrous changes in a partner's condition.
 While the concept is simple—"if things get terrible, I'm out"—the application is complex and legally perilous.
 Because courts favor enforcing signed contracts, proving a MAC is notoriously difficult, requiring evidence of a catastrophic, long-term blow to the business.
 For investors, news that a buyer is alleging a MAC is a major red flag, often signaling that a deal will either collapse or be repriced significantly lower.
+Understanding the specific language of a MAC clause is essential for any serious player in the merger arbitrage or corporate lending space.

 More in Legal & Contracts